Beating the probabilistic lower bound on $q$-perfect hashing: Introduction

 In this paper, we only consider the asymptotic behavior of rates of perfect $q$-hash codes, namely, we focus on the quantity $R_q:=\limsup_{n\rightarrow\infty}\frac{\log_2 M(n,q)}n$, where $M(n,q)$ stands for the maximum size of perfect $q$-hash codes of length $n$.

 The study of $R_q$ could be dated back to $80$s.
 There are a few works dedicated to the upper bound on $R_q$.
 Fredman and Koml\'{o}s \cite{FK} showed a general upper bound: $R_q\le \frac{q!}{q^{q-1}}$ for all $q\ge 2$.
 Arikan \cite{Arikan} improved this bound for $q=4$, and then Dalai, Guruswami and Radhakrishnan \cite{DGR17} further improved the upper bound on $R_4$.
 Recently, Guruswami and Riazanov \cite{GR} discovered a stronger bound for every $q\geq 4$.
+Costa and Dalai \cite{CD20} show that it is possible to explicitly compute this improvement over the previous upper bound.
+Fiore, Costa and Dalai \cite{FCD} further improved the bound for small $b$ and $k$.

-Although there are some works towards tightening the upper bound on $R_q$.
-There are a little work dedicated to lower bounds on $R_q$.
-A probabilistic argument shows the existence of perfect $q$-hash code with rate $R_q\ge\frac1{q-1}\log_2\left(\frac1{1-q!/q^q}\right)$ \cite{FK,K86}.
-This is still the best-known lower bound till now except for the case $q=3$ for which K\"{o}rner and Matron \cite{KM} found that the concatenation technique could lead to perfect $3$-hash codes beating this the probabilistic lower bound.
-The improvement on the lower bound on $R_3$ was discovered in 1988 and there has been no any progress on lower bounds on $R_q$ for more than 30 years.
-K\"{o}rner and Matron's idea is to concatenate an outer code, an $9$-ary $3$-hash code and an inner code, a perfect $3$-hash code with size $9$.
-They further posed an open problem whether there exist perfect $q$-hash code beating the random argument for every $q$.
+Although there are some works towards tightening the upper bound on $R_q$, there are very few results about lower bounds on $R_q$.
+A plain probabilistic argument shows the existence of perfect $q$-hash code with rate $R_q\ge\frac1{q-1}\log_2\left(\frac1{1-q!/q^q}\right)$ \cite{FK,K86}.
+This is still the best-known lower bound till now except for the case $q=3$ for which K\"{o}rner and Matron \cite{KM} found that the concatenation technique could lead to perfect $3$-hash codes beating the probabilistic lower bound.
+The improvement on the lower bound on $R_3$ was discovered in 1988 and there has been no progress on lower bounds on $R_q$ for more than 30 years.
+K\"{o}rner and Matron's idea is to concatenate an outer code, an $9$-ary $3$-hash code with an inner code, a perfect $3$-hash code with size $9$.
+They further posed an open problem whether there exist perfect $q$-hash codes beating the random argument for every $q$.
 In this paper, we provide a partial and affirmative answer to this open problem.
-We show that there exists perfect $q$-hash code beating the random argument for all sufficiently large $q$ with $q \pmod 4\neq 2$.
-To complement this result, we also prove the existence of perfect $q$-hash code that could beat random result for small $q$ such as $q=4,8$ and all odd integers $q$ between $3$ and $25$ (in fact for many other odd integers between 27 and 155 (see Remark \ref{rmk:x10})).
-Our computer search result together with asymptotical result suggests that our construction might beat the the probabilistic lower bound for every integer $q$ with $q\pmod{4}\ne 2$.
+We show that there exist perfect $q$-hash codes beating the random argument for all sufficiently large $q$ with $q\neq 2 \pmod 4$.
+To complement this result, we also prove the existence of perfect $q$-hash code that could beat random result for small $q$ from $4$ to $15$ and odd $q$ between $17$ and $25$, as well as many other odd integers between $27$ and $155$.
+Our computer search result together with asymptotic result suggests that our construction might beat the probabilistic lower bound for every integer $q$.